-Being a Happy Mom is amazing.
-Infact its a feeling beyond compare, a life changing experience!
+How to be a Happy Mom?
+Difficult yet amazing.
+In fact its a feeling beyond compare, a life-changing experience!

 Being a Happy Mom can be difficult.